weltling/convey/README.md

 # Connecting to a VM

+## Method 1

 - Start the VM.
 - Start an elevated cmd window and invoke `convey.exe \\.\pipe\<pipe name>`.

+## Method 2

+- Before starting the VM, invoke convey with the `--poll` argument.
+- Start the VM.

 # Debugging Linux kernel